How Malnutrition Shows Up in Your Oral Health

 The simplest answer to this question is that when you don't get the proper amount of nutrients, your teeth and gums begin to weaken.
 Moreover, if you already suffer from malnutrition that is affecting your oral health, getting the right balance of nutrients can be difficult.
 This is typically largely due to tooth loss, severe decay, or advanced gum disease that makes chewing challenging and/or painful.
 As a result, you may avoid certain crunchy, healthy foods like fresh fruits and vegetables.
 You may also simply eat as little as possible.

 The interconnectedness of malnutrition and poor oral health is undeniable.
 However, how malnutrition can lead to itself due to its effects on oral health is also important to remember.
 The first signs of malnutrition in your mouth include tooth decay, inflamed and bleeding gums, and oral infections.
 However, prolonged malnutrition can lead to severely receding gums, advanced gum disease, bone loss, and tooth loss.
 All of these conditions can turn around and lead to a worse state of malnutrition.
-For more information about how malnutrition shows up in your oral health, contact our office to schedule an appointment.
+For more information about how malnutrition shows up in your oral health, contact McDonald & Luck DDS at (469) 649-0699 to schedule an appointment for a dental exam and cleaning.